SoftengPoliTo/generate-ci/README.md

 ## Testing

-There are two main types of testing: unit testing and integration testing.
+There are two main types of testing: unit and integration tests.

 ### Unit test

 We can ensure the proper functioning of each unit of code by incorporating unit tests in the library.
-The use of unit tests instills trust in the accuracy and dependability of our code, resulting in a superior end product.
+The use of unit tests instills trust in the accuracy and dependability of single code units.

 ### Integration Test

-We confidently use [insta] (https://insta.rs) as our integration tests, which is a powerful library of snapshot tests for Rust.
+We use [insta] (https://insta.rs) for our integration tests: a snapshot tests library for Rust.
-Insta serves the purpose of highlighting any content-level differences between two versions of the same file.
-This way, you can easily compare and contrast the two versions and make informed decisions based on the differences.
+Insta serves the purpose of highlighting any content-level differences among two versions of the same file.
+In this way, you can easily compare and contrast the two versions, making informed decisions based on the differences.

-In the tests folder, you can find several .rs files that enable you to set up tests for each template individually.
+Inside the tests directory, you can find several `.rs` files that allow you to set up tests for each template.
-In this directory, two other subdirectories are located.
-The first is called 'common' and contains an .rs file.
-This particular file is responsible for using common code to run the tests for each model.
-This means that we use this file to simplify the testing process and avoid duplicating code on multiple models.
+In this directory, there are two other subdirectories.
+The first one is called `common` and contains just a single `.rs` file.
+This particular file contains the common code which each model uses to run its own tests.
+The main goal of this file consists of simplifying the testing process and avoiding duplicated code among multiple models.
-The second subdirectory is located within the 'repositories' folder and is called 'snapshots'.
-It contains snapshots for all project templates and is used to identify future changes.
+The second subdirectory instead is located within the `repositories` directory and it is called `snapshots`.
+It contains all project templates snapshots and it is used to detect and show future changes.

 To execute the tests, launch the following command: